 In his new role as Revolut’s CEO in Europe Heneghan will report to Sid Jajodia who has also been newly appointed as Revolut’s new Chief Banking Officer.

-Joining from fintech PayU, Jajodia will lead the roll out of Revolut’s international banking operations, supported by a widely experienced international team.
+Joining from fintech PayU, where he was CEO of Credit for three years, Jajodia will lead the rollout of Revolut’s international banking operations, supported by a widely experienced international team.

 Mr Jajodia’s early focus will be on the EU, US and Revolut’s active markets.